bitfield/gmachine/README.md

 Congratulations on a successful demo!
 Even though the G-machine's architecture is extremely simple, and right now it only has a few instructions, it's capable of solving a wide range of arithmetic problems.

-Let's expand that capability now by adding a powerful new feature: _operands_.
+Let's expand that capability now by adding a powerful new feature: **operands**.

 ## Operands

-Right now we can set the A register to any value we want by executing the `INCA` instruction enough times.
+Right now we can set the `a` register to any value we want by executing the `inc a` instruction enough times.
 But, if you think about it, this means that in order to change the 'input value', we need to rewrite the program.
 That's a little inconvenient; we would like to be able to ship programs to customers which can operate on _arbitrary_ data.

 For example, consider your 'subtract 2' program.
 It can only operate on the value 3, and in order to subtract 2 from anything else, we have to alter the program.
 How can we write a 'subtract 2 from any number' program?
 Or, for that matter, a 'subtract any number from any number' program?

-To do that, we need some concept of _data_.
+To do that, we need some concept of **data**.
 That is to say, treating a number stored in memory not as an opcode signifying a machine instruction, but merely as a number.
+In order to do something useful with a value in memory like this, the first thing we'll want to do is **load** it into a register (`a`, for example).

-Suppose we were able to write an instruction like:
+Suppose we were able to write an instruction that means “load `a` with the value 5”.
+It might look like this in our assembly language:

 ```
-SETA 5
+ld a, 5
 ```

+Here, `ld a` is a **mnemonic** (that's what we call the human-readable symbolic name for a machine instruction) meaning “load `a` with...” whatever value follows.

-The effect of this instruction would be to set the A register to the value 5 (or any value we choose).
+The effect of this instruction would be to set the `a` register to the value 5 (and we could of course substitute any other value we choose).
 How would this work?

 We know how to define new instructions; we've done that a few times already.
-Adding a new opcode for `SETA` is no problem.
-But there's something new here: this opcode requires an _operand_, meaning a value to operate on.
+Adding a new opcode for `ld a` is no problem.
+But there's something new here: this opcode requires an operand: a value to operate on.
 This value will, naturally, be stored in memory.

 How could we incorporate this idea into our existing G-machine architecture?
 Think about it a little before you read on.

 ## Implementing operands

-One way we could do this is to have the `SETA` instruction trigger a memory _fetch_, just like we fetch the next instruction as part of the fetch-execute cycle.
-So as part of the implementation for the `SETA` opcode, we could read the contents of memory pointed to by the P register, and put that value into the A register.
-(We'll need to increment P after this, too, or we won't be able to fetch the next instruction correctly.)
+One way we could do this is to have the `ld a` instruction trigger a memory fetch, just like we fetch the next instruction as part of the fetch-execute cycle.

+So as part of the implementation for the `ld a` opcode, we could read the contents of memory pointed to by the `pc` register, and put that value into the `a` register.
+(We'll need to increment `pc` after this, too, or we won't be able to fetch the next instruction correctly.)

-**TASK:** Write a test for the `SETA` instruction, and make it pass.
-It should not only verify the contents of the A register, but also that the P register is correctly updated following the data fetch.
+**TASK:** Write a test for the `ld a` instruction, and make it pass.
+It should not only verify the contents of the `a` register, but also that the `pc` register is correctly updated following the data fetch.

 ## Programs on arbitrary data

 Excellent!
 This is an important new capability for the G-machine: we can now write programs that operate on arbitrary stored data.
 In fact, we can rewrite the 'subtract 2 from 3' program using this feature.

-**TASK:** Rewrite your test for the 'subtract 2 from 3' program so that it executes and verifies the following G-code:
+**TASK:** Rewrite your test for the 'subtract 2 from 3' program so that it executes and verifies the following assembly language program instead:

 ```
-SETA 3
+ld a, 3
-DECA
-DECA
+dec a
+dec a
 ```

 Although this looks very similar to the previous implementation, there's an important difference.
-The starting value of A is controlled not by the program instructions, but by the contents of memory location 1 (that is, the second memory location).
+The starting value of `a` is controlled not by the program instructions, but by the contents of memory location 1 (that is, the second memory location).

 This means we can provide different 'inputs' to this program by writing to that memory location.

-**TASK:** Expand your test for the 'subtract 2' program to test three different starting values of A, by writing them to the appropriate memory location and rerunning the machine.
-You will need to reset the P register to zero each time you update the input value, before you call `Run()`.
+**TASK:** Expand your test for the 'subtract 2' program to test three different starting values of `a`, by writing them to the appropriate memory location and rerunning the machine.
+You will need to reset the `pc` register to zero each time you update the input value, before you call `Run()`.

 ## Running programs